 Great Texture: These cookies have a light and airy texture that almost melt in your mouth when you bite into them.

 Bright Flavor: That light texture balances perfectly with the amazing lemon flavor.
-It is the perfect summertime cookie and will remind you of sunny days sitting on the porch with a glass of lemonade.
+They are the perfect treat on a hot summer day and also fit right in on a holiday cookie tray.
 Another cookie with a bright flavor is this Orange Cardmom Shortbread, which is worth a try as well!

 Simple Ingredients: This recipe is made with pantry ingredients and fresh lemon juice, so you may not even have to make a trip to the grocery store!